thi-ng/umbrella/packages/hiccup-markdown/README.md

 ## About

 Markdown parser & serializer from/to Hiccup format.
 This is a support package for [@thi.ng/hiccup](https://github.com/thi-ng/umbrella/tree/develop/packages/hiccup).

+**⚠️ IMPORTANT: The parser implementation is undergoing a complete rewrite at the moment (with lots of improvements) and the information shown here in this readme _might_ be incomplete and/or out of date for the next few days. ⚠️**

 This package provides both a customizable [Markdown](https://en.wikipedia.org/wiki/Markdown)-to-[Hiccup](https://github.com/thi-ng/umbrella/tree/develop/packages/hiccup)